Connor Sadzeck: Washington Nationals

 On August 4, 2022, Sadzeck signed a minor league deal with the Washington Nationals.
 Sadzeck pitched in 17 games for the Triple-A Rochester Red Wings, posting an 0-3 record and 3.86 ERA with 21 strikeouts in 21.0 innings of work.
 He elected free agency following the season on November 10.

 Minnesota Twins

 On February 10, 2023, Sadzeck signed a minor league contract with the Minnesota Twins organization.
 In 25 games for the Triple–A St. Paul Saints, he recorded a 5.40 ERA with 42 strikeouts and 1 save in 35.0 innings of work.
 Sadzeck was released by the Twins on July 5.

 Pittsburgh Pirates

 On February 2, 2024, Sadzeck signed a minor league contract with the Pittsburgh Pirates.
 In 49 relief appearances for the Triple-A Indianapolis Indians, he compiled a 4-3 record and 4.66 ERA with 67 strikeouts and 9 saves across 63 2/3 innings pitched.
 Sadzeck elected free agency following the season on November 4.

 Tecolotes de los Dos Laredos

 On May 12, 2025, Sadzeck signed with the Tecolotes de los Dos Laredos of the Mexican League.
+In 25 appearances for Dos Laredos (including one start), he logged a 4-1 record and 4.20 ERA with 26 strikeouts and one save 30 innings of work.
+On February 9, 2026, Sadzeck was released by the Tecolotes.